userapp-io/userapp-tornado/README.md

 #### userapp.tornado.authorized()

-Require that a service is authorized with UserApp.
+Require that a request is authorized with UserApp.
 Once authenticated, use `self.user_id` to retrieve the identity of your user.

 #### userapp.tornado.has_permission(mixed permission)